Consumer Assessment of Healthcare Providers and Systems (CAHPS®)

-Nebraska Total Care participates in CAHPS surveys annually for both the adult and child members served.
-The survey results provide data that allows Nebraska Total Care the opportunity to identify strengths and opportunities for improvement in the care our members receive from network physicians, specialists, and behavioral health providers.
+Nebraska Total Care participates in CAHPS® surveys annually, February through June, for both the adult and child members served.
+The CAHPS® survey results provide data that allows Nebraska Total Care the opportunity to identify strengths and opportunities for improvement in the care our members receive from network physicians, specialists, and behavioral health providers.

 "Understanding patient experience is a key step in moving toward patient-centered care.
 By looking at various aspects of patient experience, one can assess the extent to which patients are receiving care that is respectful of and responsive to individual patient preferences, needs and values.
 Evaluating patient experience along with other components such as effectiveness and safety of care is essential to providing a complete picture of health care quality." - Agency for Healthcare Research and Quality